jdotw/oapi-gokit-codegen/README.md

     $ref: ./some_spec.yaml#/components/schemas/Type

-We assume that you have already generated the boilerplate code for `./some_spec.yaml` using `oapi-codegen`, and you have a package which contains the generated code, let's call it `github.com/deepmap/some-package`.
-You need to tell `oapi-codegen` that `some_spec.yaml` corresponds to this package, and you would do it by specifying this command line argument:
+We assume that you have already generated the boilerplate code for `./some_spec.yaml` using `oapi-gokit-codegen`, and you have a package which contains the generated code, let's call it `github.com/deepmap/some-package`.
+You need to tell `oapi-gokit-codegen` that `some_spec.yaml` corresponds to this package, and you would do it by specifying this command line argument: